LordPet/Lua_projet/readme.md

 ### Level 5 Snake

 Arnaud needs to beat the Python Lord Fabrice.
+To defeat him, he need to collect all the grade from the level before the timer run out.

 ### Level 6 Mario VS DonkeyKong